18 of the best things to do in Cobh Ireland

 How do I get to Cobh?

-Cobh is in County Cork and there is a train from Dublin to Kent where you can get the train to Cobh.
+Cobh is in County Cork and there is a train from Dublin to Kent Station where you can get the train to Cobh.
 You can also take Bus Eireann to St. Patrick’s Quay where you will transfer to another bus to Cobh.
-Getting from Cork to Cobh is actually quite easy and can be done in thirty minutes or less.
+Getting from Cobh to Cork City and vice versa is actually quite easy and can be done in thirty minutes or less.
+Cobh train station is less than a five-minute walk from Cobh town.

 If you have rented a car for your stay in Ireland, then it’s easy to drive and not have to worry about following a transportation schedule.
 However, if you don’t have a car, you can easily travel to Cobh by train which only takes about 25 minutes.
 The train leaves every hour (sometimes every half hour depending on the season and time of day).